 - 1/2 time enrollment = 3-4 credit hours

 - Less than half-time enrollment = 1- 2 credit hours

-There are three basic indicators in the FAFSA that must be met in order for the IRS Data Retrieval Tool to be offered:
+There are three basic indicators in the FAFSA that must be met in order for the IRS Direct Data Exchange option to be offered:

-- You (and/or your parents)must have a valid social security number.
+- You (and/or your contributors)must have a valid social security number.

-- You (and/or your parents) must indicate that you have already completed your tax return(s).
+- You (and/or your contributors must indicate that you have already completed your tax return(s).

-- Your (and/or your parent's) marital status in the FAFSA must match the marital status reported on your tax return.
+- Your (and/or your contributors) marital status in the FAFSA must match the marital status reported on your tax return.

 Thirty percent of all submitted FAFSA applications submitted are selected for an audit process called verification.
 Initial notification of verification will be on your Student Aid Report (SAR.)
 You will be instructed by the University on what you need to supply for documentation.
 Generally, this consists of a verification worksheet and confirmation of your federal tax data either through IRS Data Retrieval or transcripts of your federal tax returns.
 Occasionally additional documents must be submitted to resolve discrepancies.
 Delays in submitting requested documentation may result in a reduced financial aid award.

 Per federal regulations in filling out a FAFSA, you are dependent upon your parents until the age of 24.
 You must therefore use your parents' information on your Free Application for Federal Student Aid (FAFSA).
 Even if your parents do not claim you on their income taxes or you do not live in their home, you are considered dependent for the purposes of financial aid unless you meet one of the requirements below:

 - Were you born before January 1, 2001? (for the 2024-25 FAFSA)